waku-org/specs/standards/application/messaging-api.md

 For the `REST API`, long polling over the `Message Store API` SHOULD be used.

 ##### `message:stored`
-This event MUST be dispatched when a message is confirmed to be `stored` in the underlying [STORE](../standards/core/store.md) protocol or via the `History API`.
+This event MUST be dispatched when a message is confirmed to be `stored` in accordance with `Acknowledgements` section.
-When the message is stored, the `stored` property in the corresponding `MessageRecord` is updated to `true`.
 The payload is the updated `MessageRecord`.

 ```typescript